-According to a new survey from Service Experts Heating and Air Conditioning, 94 percent of homeowners recognize that their furnace could discharge deadly carbon monoxide gas, but more than half don't do anything to keep it from taking place.
+According to a new survey from Service Experts Heating and Air Conditioning, 94 percent of homeowners recognize that their furnace can discharge deadly carbon monoxide gas, but more than half don't do anything to keep it from taking place.

-“Carbon monoxide is a colorless odorless gas that can be surprisingly harmful,” says Dr. Lance Broy.
-“Initial symptoms can be thought of as the flu – you can have nausea and fatigue but actually can progress and cause organ damage or even death.”
+“Carbon monoxide is a colorless odorless gas that can be quite harmful,” says Dr. Lance Broy.
+“Initial symptoms can be confused for the flu – you can have nausea and fatigue but actually can progress and cause organ damage or even death.”

 - Ensure that your furnace isn’t emitting carbon monoxide

-- Look for any other out-of-place things that may compromise your safety
+- Look for any other out-of-place things that could compromise your safety

-- Help you identify any additional areas where you may want to end up adding a carbon monoxide detector
+- Help you uncover any additional areas where you may want to end up adding a carbon monoxide detector

 - Tune-up your system so that you know your equipment is working at its top efficiency, helping give you peace-of-mind that you’re in a good spot to potentially save money this winter